Commands

 Modal Commands -

-DO and END Specify the beginning and ending of functional command lines within a THEN or ELSE clause.
+DO and ENDSpecify the beginning and ending of functional command lines within a THEN or ELSE clause.

-SET Changes condition codes.
+SETChanges the condition codes.

-PARM Specifies diagnosis tools, syntax checking, and printed output options and changes input record margins.
+PARMSpecifies diagnosis tools, syntax checking, and printed output options and changes input record margins.